 Scanning of online hosts

 Our network sensors passively monitor network traffic at the campus border.
 We use these sensors to determine when a campus IP address is online and using the network, then our network scanners attempt to determine if the host firewall is open to scanning.
-If so, we run a full Nessus scan of the host.
+If so, we run a full Tenable scan of the host.
 The host IP address is then added to a list so it is not scanned again for at least one week.
-These scans run 24/7; however, scanning may be suspended without notice for periods of time due to staffing or operational issues.
+These scans run 24/7.
+However, scanning may be suspended without notice for periods of time due to staffing or operational issues.

 Linear scans of the campus network

-To find additional hosts that do not communicate through the campus border we run periodic linear scans of all campus subnets, including scanning of the campus-routed RFC1918 IP addresses.
-The linear scans jobs will generally reach a specific host no more than 1-2 times per month.
-If the host is online a full Nessus scan will be run, and hosts that are offline will not be scanned until the next cycle.
+To find additional hosts that do not communicate through the campus border we periodically run linear scans of all campus subnets, including scanning of the campus-routed RFC1918 IP addresses.
+The linear scans jobs generally reach a specific host no more than 1-2 times per month.
+If the host is online a full Tenable scan will be run, and hosts that are offline will not be scanned until the next cycle.
 Some campus subnets are scanned at a slower rate due to the presence of web services that are sensitive to normal scanning.
-These scans run 24/7; however, scanning may be suspended without notice for periods of time due to staffing or operational issues.
+These scans run 24/7.
+However, scanning may be suspended without notice for periods of time due to staffing or operational issues.

 Sensitive data host scanning

-All IP addresses registered as containing sensitive data are scanned once daily with a full Nessus scan.
-The scan job begins at 10pm nightly, including weekends, and takes approximately 3-4 hours to complete.
-A day scan window for restricted data managed hosts, beginning at 10am, is also available upon request.
+All IP addresses registered as containing sensitive data are scanned once daily with a full Tenable scan.
+The scan job begins at 10:00 pm nightly, including weekends, and takes approximately three to four hours to complete.
+A day scan window for protected data managed hosts, beginning at 10:00 am, is also available upon request.